CHALK PAINT CHARISMA

 Sister Cindy’s Decorum

-My sister, Cynthia Finley, has transformed herself into a decorator.
+My sister, Cynthia Finley, has transformed herself into an erstwhile decorator.
 A long time purveyor of beauty products for Lancôme, she is now an aficionado of changing the appearance of furniture with a product called Chalk Paint.

-Chalk Paint® is claimed to be the world’s best furniture paint by Annie Sloan who invented her revolutionary furniture paint, Chalk Paint®, in 1990 and hasn’t stopped refining and improving her formula since.
+Chalk Paint® is claimed to be the world’s best furniture paint by Annie Sloan who invented her revolutionary creation, Chalk Paint®, was first introduced by her in 1990, and she hasn’t stopped refining and improving her formula since then.

 Introduced to the concept by her daughter, Jessica, she has proceeded to ply her talents on furniture like a dining room table, china hutch, bed frames, chest of drawers, and more.
 And believe it or not, it actually looks good.
 When finished with the base coat, she adds character with a small rounded brush and whisks on streaks of a darker color to add some flare.

-Last time we visited her and her husband for Thanksgiving in Mandeville, Louisiana (New Orleans metro area), she showed my wife and I her handiwork.
-Since I completed my stint as a contractor doing high end interior woodworking projects in South Florida, I was impressed.
+Last time we visited her and her husband for Thanksgiving in Mandeville, Louisiana (New Orleans metro area), she showed us her handiwork.
+Since I had completed my stint as a contractor doing high end interior woodworking projects in South Florida, I was impressed with the concept and the finished product.
 So she inspired me to give it a try on our own stuff.

 My First Try

-Since my wife needs an office now, and I don’t, I decided to “refurbish” these items with a Chalk Paint spin-off from Valspar Paint ($30.).
-I chose this route because I would have had to drive over 45 miles to get the Anne Sloan product as referenced above.
-My local Lowe’s Home Improvement center supplied the product.
+Since my wife needs an office now, and I don’t, I decided to “refurbish” these items with a Chalk Paint spinoff product made by Valspar Paint ($30.).
+I chose this route because I would have had to drive over 45 miles to get the Anne Sloan product as referenced above or order it by special carrier online.
+My local Lowe’s Home Improvement center supplied the product that I chose as an alternative.

 When I covered the modular wood desk units with the paint using a soft brush (2 coats), the finish turned out fine.
 But the metal cabinet kept showing multiple areas with tiny brown spots all over the place.
 A second application made it look worse.
 So I had to figure a solution to save the project and keep from projecting the appearance of rust bleeding through.